andre-maree/Microflow/README.md

 - Protect resources from overloading by grouping steps with a ScaleGroupId and a maximum concurrent instance count per scale group.
 - Start, pause and stop the running of a specicfic workflow.
 - Workflows can be chained together by calling other workflows.
 A global guid can be set to tie all these workflows together, and then also be used to start, stop and pause by the global guid.
-- All request and reponse data is logged to Azure blobs.
+- All request and response data is logged to Azure blobs.
 - Response data can be passed on from parent steps to child steps.

 Read more about Microflow in the [wiki](https://github.com/andre-maree/Microflow/wiki "wiki") (under construction).